Wiola99/LMS_Annual_Report18/README.md

 # Project description

 The idea of this project is to convert previously printed Annual Report into the digital form and present it in the form of a website using web-development technologies such as HTML5, CSS3 and JavaScript.
+StoryMap JS was incorporated to create an interactive map.

 The website will be composed in three parts:
 1. Timeline with the most important events and achievements
 2. International activity of the laboratory with the interactive map created thanks to StoryMapJS
 3. Presentation of the team